 When I was a DJ at a classic rock radio station, my friends asked if I got sick of certain bands that seemed to get played endlessly.
 The answer was always no, because they have such a huge catalog of songs.

 One of the bands that had over 10 songs always in rotation was Jethro Tull.
 They were also a band that would do great promotions and great concerts.
 I kept trying to get lead singer/flutist Ian Andersons autograph.
 It was difficult.

 My friend Arnold, whose favorite band was…Continue

 You know how each year at the Oscars they show the guys that counted the ballots walking up the red carpet with the suitcases?
 I seem to recall a time when those suitcases were actually handcuffed to their wrists.

-In movies we get the occasional scene with somebody carrying a suitcase that’s cuffed to their…Continue
+In movies we get the occasional scene with somebody carrying a suitcase that’s cuffed to their person…only to have the bad guy chop off their arm and carry the…Continue

 We all know about the auto pen.
 If memory serves, I remember reading they were first used by politicians.
 Of course, anybody that goes for autographs in the mail has to worry about secretarial signatures.
 We know about the actors that have used them for long periods of time (Jack Lemmon and Clint Eastwood, to name a few).